-The Alberta government has raised the price of TIER fund credits for 2023 to \$65 per tonne of CO2e in an effort to satisfy the stringent requirements of the Federal Backstop.
-It is expected that the price of the TIER fund credits will be \$80 per tonne of CO2e in 2024 However, Alberta's repeal of the provincial carbon tax has resulted in the province's overall carbon pricing regime not meeting the stringency requirements of the Federal Backstop.
+The Alberta government has raised the price of TIER fund credits for 2024 to \$80 per tonne of CO2e in an effort to satisfy the stringent requirements of the Federal Backstop.
+The TIER fund credit price will increase \$15 per tonne until it reaches \$170 per tonne in 2030.
+However, Alberta's repeal of the provincial carbon tax has resulted in the province's overall carbon pricing regime not meeting the stringency requirements of the Federal Backstop.
 This resulted in Alberta being added as a "listed province" under the GGPPA such that the federal fuel charge will be levied on fossil fuels imported into or otherwise consumed within Alberta, other than in respect of TIER-regulated facilities.